trueos/pcbsd/src-qt5/docs/introduction.rst

 * Keystrokes are formatted in a blue box.
 For example: press :kbd:`Enter`.

-* **bold text:** used to emphasize an important point.
+* **bold text** is used to emphasize an important point.

-* *italic text:* used to represent device names or text that is input into a GUI field.
+* *italic text* is used to represent device names or text that is input into a GUI field.

 Introduction
 ************